Create a Batch account with the Azure portal

 - See the Batch feature overview to learn more about Batch service concepts and features.
 The article discusses the primary Batch resources such as pools, compute nodes, jobs, and tasks, and provides an overview of the service's features for large-scale compute workloads.

 - Learn the basics of developing a Batch-enabled application using the Batch .NET client library or Python.
-These introductory articles guide you through a working application that uses the Batch service to execute a workload on multiple compute nodes, and includes using Azure Storage for workload file staging and retrieval.
+These quickstarts guide you through a sample application that uses the Batch service to execute a workload on multiple compute nodes, and includes using Azure Storage for workload file staging and retrieval.